JacobMaullin-Davies/CardGame/README.md

 After a winner is declared, the decks are appended to an output file as well.

 # How code is run
-To run the jar file change directory to the Cardgame folder.
+In Ide, running the CardGame.java will allow input in the ide terminal Or create a jar file
 Write the following:

     java -jar Cards.jar